D-Pagey/FCC-Random-Quote-Machine/README.md

 1. I can click a button to show me a new random quote.
 2. I can press a button to tweet out a quote.

-I hacked my way through this project without fully understanding it.
-I think I'm going to redo the JQuery using native JavaScript as I understand it better having completed the Local Weather App project.
+I first completed this task using JQuery, Ajax and it worked functionally but I didn't understand the code at all.
+After relooking at the code I decided to redo it all using native JavaScript and the Fetch API.
+I'm glad I went to the effort of recoding this project since I learnt a lot and reinforced my comprehension of things I thought I understood.

+You can see this [Random Quote Machine](https://codepen.io/Pagey/pen/eEXRZy) project on CodePen.